ohmlabs/ohm/tutorials/aws-nodejs.md

 # update your configuration files to your liking
 sudo service nginx start
 ```
 And really that's it.
 Nginx has great documentation for their servers and I would suggest spending some time reading as much as necessary, being sure to use [best practices](http://wiki.nginx.org/Pitfalls).
 You'll also notice that an nginx.conf file is included in the boilerplate (config/nginx.conf).
 This is a configuration file that I would suggest using as it proxies node through nginx and uses nginx to serve static files rather than express (along with many other improvements to the default file taken from [this article](http://blog.argteam.com/coding/hardening-node-js-for-production-part-2-using-nginx-to-avoid-node-js-load/)).
 I like to symlink this file to /etc/nginx so that you can keep your config files under version control as well.
+For production, you will need to make sure that Nginx is running and that you have symlinked the public directory to the correct place for nginx.

 ### Install Ruby
 Another piece of software that will be required is Ruby.
 While it comes preinstalled on Mac, you will need to install it on your Ubuntu server.
 This can be done easily using the Ruby version manager [RVM](https://rvm.io/rvm/install)